 - National Center for Competency Testing – offers the NCMA (Nationally Certified Medical Assistant) You must be a recent graduate or student at a recognized school to take the exam.

 Step 3.
-Network for Employment and Maintain Your Credentials
+Consider Your Career Options and Maintain Your Credentials

 - 10 administrative points